nl253/Notes/Software-Engineering/System-Design/System-Modelling/system-modelling.md

 ## Introduction

 - complexity of the problem domain and software
-- other engineering disciplines rely heaviliy on models
+- other engineering disciplines rely heavily on models
 - a large software product is a large investment -- we cannot afford to mess it up
-- it's difficult to explan and exchange ideas about design between team members
+- it's difficult to explain and exchange ideas about design between team members

 See [system modelling](#system-modelling).